cyberphone/I-JSON-Number-System/README.md

 This scheme is with the exception of "Long.large" compatible with `JSON.parse()`;

 ### Json.NET
-It doesn't seem to be any global option governing number serialization.
+Json.NET doesn't seem to have any global option governing number serialization.
 The defaults are:
 ```
 {